nab622/VobSub-To-Ass/README.md

 ## Installation and Setup

-The only requirement for this library is to have Python 3.
+The only requirement to run this library is to have Python 3.
 I don't know exactly which version is required, just use a reasonably up-to-date one and you should be fine.

+You should also have ffprobe (Part of ffmpeg),

 ## Usage